 Eva holds an LLM from Harvard Law School (Fulbright scholar) and is admitted to the New York bar.
-She is a Representative of ICC YAF Europe and has acted as co-coordinator of Young ICCA Europe.
-Eva speaks and publishes regularly on international arbitration topics, has taught courses on dispute settlement and worked as a mediator in Boston courts in the framework of the Harvard Mediation Program.
+She speaks and publishes regularly on international arbitration topics, has acted as a representative of ICC YAF (Europe) and Young ICCA (Europe), taught courses on dispute settlement and worked as a mediator in Boston courts within the framework of the Harvard Mediation Program.

 The Scope of ICSID Review, Remarks on Selected Problematic Issues of ICSID Decisions